-Independent arrival at The Welbeck Hotel in Douglas (there is no set check in time at the hotel).
+Independent arrival at the 4 star Mannin Hotel in Douglas.
+Check in is from 3pm.
 Meet your tour leader at approximately 6.30pm in the hotel for a briefing before dinner.

 In our week we'll explore this island-kingdom's coastline and interior rolling countryside.
 The Isle of Man, home of the mythical sea god Manannan, and jewel of the Irish Sea is just 32 miles long by 12 miles wide.
 It is divided from north to south by a ridge of hills, whose highest peak is Snaefell at 621m, and from east to west by a valley running from Peel to Douglas, the island's capital.

-Glen Maye to Ballasalla – we start from Glen Maye and follow the Bayr ny Skeddan (Herring Road) at first through forestry plantation and then out into open country with extensive views across attractive pasture and moorland.
+We start from Glen Maye and follow the Bayr ny Skeddan (Herring Road) at first through forestry plantation and then out into open country with extensive views across attractive pasture and moorland.
 We ascend to the foot of South Barrule and then make our way to Ballasalla along country lanes and through Silverdale Glen.
-Perhaps catch the steam train back to Douglas.
+Perhaps you can catch the steam train back to Douglas.

 There will be one free day on this holiday to spend time as you please.
 You could take the opportunity and ride the Mountain Railway to the summit of Snaefell, possibly stopping at the Laxey Wheel on the return.
 Or you could take the steam train to Castletown, the old capital of the island and visit the medieval Castle Rushen; one of the most complete castles in the British Isles.
 You could also take the bus and visit historic Peel with its two cathedrals, St Patricks Isle and Peel Castle.

-Greeba Bridge to Peel – a walk along the Steam Heritage Trail, the former railway line that ran from Douglas to Peel.
+Our final day's walk is along the Steam Heritage Trail, the former railway line that ran from Douglas to Peel.
 We leave the trail and visit St Johns to view Tynwald Hill, the site of the first parliament established by Norse settlers.
 From there a gradual ascent to the shoulder of Slieau Whallian and then down to Glen Maye and its spectacular waterfall.
 We then follow the undulating cliff top path, past Corrins Tower, before finishing in historic Peel.
 Alternatively, we could walk the coastal path from Glen Maye and have time to explore Peel in the afternoon.

 Independent departure from the hotel after breakfast.
 Check out is by 11am.
 We hope you have enjoyed your holiday and look forward to welcoming you on another soon.